15eyk-45Hy/Batch-Wood-Legacy/README.md

 • `"BeginMsg(Nobody:/1)/()"` - The speaker name tag (e.g., `%c7%Nobody%c0%:`) and its trailing padding.
 <br>

-Important Note: Do not use the / symbol in any text (whether it's the main message or the speaker tag), otherwise the syntax parser will break.
+**Important Note**: Do not use the / symbol in any text (whether it's the main message or the speaker tag), otherwise the syntax parser will break.

 ---